meilisearch/specifications/text/0118-search-api.md

 ### 1.1.
 Summary

-The search endpoints permits to retrieve documents within an index that are the most relevant given a set of parameters forming a search query.
+The search endpoints permit to retrieve documents within an index that are the most relevant given a set of parameters forming a search query.

 ### 1.2.
 Explanation